 Reader comment – “Fantastic!
 Pumpkin Spice Heaven” “The cake is so moist and PERFECT!
 I did bake the 3 pans for only 15-20 minutes.
 Next, I want to experiment with adding candied pumpkin seeds to the top.
 So YUM.
 Thank you!” – Tammy

 why you should try this recipe

-- This is a nice, easy recipe – it’s simply a case of mixing together the wet and dry ingredients together.
+- The sponge recipe is nice and easy – it’s simply a case of mixing together the wet and dry ingredients together.

 - You don’t need any special equipment to make it – you could use a mixer if you wanted, but a large mixing bowl, a whisk and a rubber spatula will do the job just fine.

 - If you’re a fan of pumpkin spice, you must give this cake a go!
-If you like my pumpkin spice muffins, you’ll love this Autumnal spiced cake.
+If you like my pumpkin spice muffins, you’ll love this pumpkin cake.

 - The coffee, pumpkin and warming spices are a match made in heaven!

 If you liked this recipe, you’re sure to love my other pumpkin bakes!

 how to make a pumpkin spice latte cake